stratigos/emotional-intelligence/README.md

 ### Social Competence

 Social Competence describes a person's social awareness and relationship management skills.
-It is the ability to understand other people’s moods, behavior, and motives in order to improve the quality of one's relationships.
+It is the ability to understand other people's moods, behavior, and motives in order to improve the quality of one's relationships.

 **Social Awareness** - as it relates to EI, is one's ability to accurately detect someone else's emotional state.
-Accurate detection requires a state of empathy and compassion, and does not involve assumptions or judgements.
+Accurate detection requires a state of empathy and compassion, and does not involve assumptions or judgments.

-**Relationship Management** - within the scope of EI, is the ability to use awareness of emotional states to succssfully and positively manage interactions.
+**Relationship Management** - within the scope of EI, is the ability to use awareness of emotional states to successfully and positively manage interactions.

 ### EQ and IQ

 IQ, or _Intelligence Quotient_, was once believed to be an indicator of performance and potential success in one's role.
 Over time, it has been demonstrated that job performance and success are much more closely linked to EQ.
-IQ is also regarded as a fixed trait, while EQ is a set of flexibile skills that can be grown over time.
+IQ is also regarded as a fixed trait, while EQ is a set of flexible skills that can be grown over time.

 EQ has a proven value for businesses.
 The fact that it can be grown and enhanced over time implies that businesses are burdened with opportunity cost when not developing a culture that is EQ focused.